-- Lemon law for new cars in North Carolina: If in the first 24,000 miles or 24 months, your car has been presented for repair four or more times for the same defect, or if you have had to leave it at the repairing dealer for 20 or more business days, it will be presumed to be a lemon.
+- Lemon law for new cars in North Carolina: If your car has been presented for repair four or more times for the same defect, or if you have had to leave it at the repairing dealer for 20 or more business days, it may be presumed to be a lemon.

 - Lemon law for trucks and motorcycles: North Carolina Lemon Law applies to vehicles weighing less than 10,000 pounds.
 Therefore, all motorcycles and most passenger trucks are under the protection of North Carolina Lemon Law.